commschamp/comms_champion/doc/CMake.md

         -DCC_NO_UNIT_TESTS=ON
 )
 ```
-The CMake code above will create CMake target (default hidden name or which can be updated
+The CMake code above will create CMake target (default hidden name of which can be updated
-using TGT parameter), which checks out this project from github (the repo can be updated
+using TGT parameter), which checks out this project from
+[github](https://github.com/commschamp/comms_champion) (the repo url can be updated
 using REPO parameter).
 If this project sources are already checked out, as git submodule
 for example, just pass NO_REPO parameter.
 ```